gonsaiki/java-journey/Easy Challange/Leap Year/README.md

    - If the year is evenly divisible by 4, go to step
    - Otherwise, go to step 5.2.
 If the year is evenly divisible by 100, go to step
    - Otherwise, go to step 4.3.
 If the year is evenly divisible by 400, go to step
    - Otherwise, go to step 5.4.
 The year is a leap year (it has 366 days).
-The method isLeapYear needs to return true.
+The method isLeapYear needs to return true
    - The year is not a leap year (it has 365 days).
-The method isLeapYear needs to return false.
+The method isLeapYear needs to return false

 ## Note
 - *Do not add a  main method to solution code*